Subham832/Bus-Reservation-System-Portal-Project/Bus-Reservation-System-Portal/Bus_reservation_system_portal-main/README.md

 # REST API for Bus Reservation System Portal

-* We have developed this REST API for a Bus Reservation System Portal Application.
+* Developed this REST API for a Bus Reservation System Portal Application.
 This API performs all the fundamental CRUD operations of any Bus Reservation Application platform with user validation at every step.
-* This project is developed by team of 5 Back-end Developers during project week in Masai School.
+*
 ## Tech Stack

 * Java